KieranODriscoll/docs/vault/docs/Security+/General Security Concepts/1-1-Security Controls.md

 	- Create policies for reporting security issues
 	- Contact law enforcement to manage criminal activity
 	- Use a fire extinguisher
+- Recovering data from backup copies
+- Applying software updates and patches to fix vulnerabilities
+- Developing and implementing IRPs to respond to and recover from security incidents
+- Activating and executing DRPs to restore operations after a major incident
 ## Compensating control types
 - Compensating
 	- Control using other means